Recent New Projects

 - Commercial Unit Alterations – In Inverness for G H Johnston Building Consultants (as PD Adviser/Assistant)

 - Shell to 3 Flats Fitout – In Edinburgh for Port of Leith Housing Association (as Principal Designer)

 Further details on some of these will be posted in the coming weeks.

 Covid-19 Setting Up & Operating a Safe Construction Site

-Anthony completed an IOSH CDM Awareness Course in August as a refresher and CPD.
-This only one small part of the extensive on-going training required of a CDM/H&S professional and the significant amount of time required to keep up to date in the field.
+Anthony completed this course and passed the examination today.
+Another example of the extensive on-going training required of a modern CDM/H&S professional and the significant amount of time required to keep up to date in the field.

 Clients: are those you appoint for CDM services keeping up to date with their Continual Professional Development to ensure they’re abreast of the latest developments, legislation and topical issues in the construction health & safety field?